ygavrylenko/healthkitdemo/README.md

     SFDCOAuthLoginHost --> "sdodemo-main-COMMUNITYURL.force.com/anotherpath"
     ```

- 6. Now you are good to go!
+ 6. Now that's where the rubber hits the road!
  - Choose your emulator or your iPhone as a target (you have to specify develpment team if you use real iPhone)
- - build the project, your demo application starts now
+ - Build the project, your demo application starts now
- - you should see communty log-in window, enter credentials of your communty patient (e.g. for Charles Green)
+ - You should see communty log-in window, enter credentials of your communty patient (e.g. for Charles Green)
+ - You have to authorize access to the Apple HealthKit if you start the app for the first time, please allow both type of measurements (Heart Rate and Weight)
- - you should also see some tasks for your patient on the first tab, retrieved from the org, if some exist
+ - You should also see some tasks for your patient on the first tab, retrieved from the org, if some exist (if not add some for demo purposes)
- - before you start, close applicaton and enter some values in your HealthKit (you can do it manually)
+ - Before you start, close applicaton and enter some values in your HealthKit (you can do it manually)
- - click on the tab in the middle, you should see the values from HealthKit
+ - Click on the tab in the middle, you should see the values from HealthKit
- - click on arrow button in order to synchronize the data to health cloud
+ - Click on arrow button in order to synchronize the data to health cloud
- - change to health cloud, now you should see the measurements as CareObservation objects in related list!
+ - Change to health cloud, now you should see the measurements as CareObservation objects in related list of your community patient!